3. Establish a relationship with your professor with good communication.

 College can be scary, even if it is online.
 I know I was frightened when I logged in for the first time.
 However, if you manage your time, establish good communication and prepare for each course, it can be a wonderful experience.

 Best of luck in your future studies!

 About the Author

 Micaela Burney is lucky enough to be living on one of the most beautiful islands in the world; Oahu Hawaii.
 She is in the online Cybersecurity program at Utica College.
 She is particularly interested in Cyber Security and the law.
 She is in her second year of the program and will soon be looking for an internship.
 She would like to try to get an internship with the Oahu prosecutor's office in the Cybercrime division.
-Besides college, Micaela is also a violist (since the age of 4), and has played as a soloist, with duo's and groups for many years.
+Besides college, Micaela is also a violist (since the age of four), and has played as a soloist, with duo's and groups for many years.
 She mostly plays at weddings and events, like birthdays and parties.
-She is also a certified diver, and hopes to start going on dive trips in Hawaii soon.
-College, her music and diving is more than enough to keep her busy, but she also has a service dog named Inca, to care for and keep trained in the over 90 commands she is able to do for Micaela!
+She is also a certified diver and hopes to start going on dive trips in Hawaii soon.
+College, her music and diving are more than enough to keep her busy, but she also has a service dog named Inca, to care for and keep trained in the over 90 commands she can do for Micaela!